pingyhq/pingy-cli/packages/baby-tolk/README.md

 This is based on the [Tolk](https://github.com/Munter/tolk) library but does less things based on the "small modules that do one thing" philosophy.
 Specifically, it doesn't inline sourcemaps and doesn't autoprefix CSS.

 Baby Tolk is a "do the right thing" tool for transpiling.
 It reads a file from the file system, transpiles it (including sourcemaps where supported) with the available transpilers.
+It can also optionally minify the output.

 Returns a promise that resolves with the resulting transpiler output.